westerndigitalcorporation/zonedstorage.io/docs/getting-started/prerequisite.md

 ### lsblk

-The lsblk command in Linux lists block devices, including zoned block devices.
-This utility is generally packaged as part of the *util-linux* package which is installed by default on most Linux distributions.
+The `lsblk` command in Linux lists block devices.
+This includes zoned block devices.
+This utility is usually included in the *util-linux* package, which is installed by default on most Linux distributions.

 *lsblk* usage examples are provided [here](../linux/utilities/#lsblk).

 ### blkzone

-Similarly to the `lsblk` utility, the `blkzone` utility is another program generally packaged as part of the *util-linux* package.
-This utility allows listing (reporting) the zones of a zoned block device and to reset the write pointer position of a range of zones of the device.
+The `blkzone` utility lists (reports) the zones of a zoned block device and makes it possible to reset the write pointer position of a range of zones in the device.
+This utility is usually included in the *util-linux* package, which is installed by default on most Linux distributions.

 *blkzone* usage examples are provided [here](../projects/util-linux.md#blkzone).